wong-bria/ThreeTrios/README.md

 4. Click run with configurations.

 ### Arguments
-XYZ

-Overview: This codebase is trying to solve the problem of implementing a custom card game called Three Trios with custom game rules and mechanics, turn-based gameplay, and game state management.
+- X Y [[A] B]
+  - Where X and Y are either "human", "strategy1", "strategy2", "strategy3", or "strategy4"
+    (all without the quotes).
+    - Refer to [link](#strat) Section for details on each strategy.
+  - X represents Player 1 and Y represents Player2.
+  - "human" represents a human playing, such as yourself.
+  - "strategy1", "strategy2", "strategy3", and "strategy4" represents an AI playing
+  - The square brackets, [], means that the arguments inside are optional and these arguments represents the card flipping rules that will be applied.
+    - Arguments A, B can either be "default" (without the quotes) or empty string, "", which will both use the Flip Greater Rule, "reverse" to use the Reverse Rule, "fallen-ace" to use the Fall Ace Rule, "same" to use the Same Rule, or "plus" to use the Plus Rule (all without the quotes)
+      - Rules Flip Greataer Rule and Reverse cannot be used together as they contradict each other.
+      - If Flip Greatear Rule, Reverse Rule, or Fallen Ace Rule aren't used, then Flip Greater Rule will be applied.
+      - If arguments A and B are both not given, then Flip Greater Rule will be used.
+    - Refer to [link](#cardRules) Section for details on each card rule.

+## Codebase Information
-Some high-level assumptions made in the codebase are that the user is familiar with grid-based systems and basic list operations.
-More specifically, the grid a player plays on is 0 index based where the origin starts at (0,0) in the top left, as row increases it moves downward on the grid, and as column increases it moves right on the grid.
-Also, hands are a list where when cards slide down left when used.
-Both these high-level assumptions are require background knowledge but are documented in comments as reminders.
+The grid a player plays on is 0 index based where the origin starts at (0, 0) in the top left, and as row increases it moves downward on the grid, and as column increases, it moves right on the grid.
+The hands are a list where cards slide left when used.

-Quick start:
+### Quick start:
 @Test
   public void QuickStartToUseCodebase() {
     // initialize a model